RicoStaedeli/NLP2025_CQG/README.md

 ### 3. Training

-To fine-tune our basemodel we have two approaches.
+To fine-tune our basemodel we have three approaches.
 First we started with a supervised fine-tuning approach to foster the basics of critical question generation.
 Second we used this SFT trained model to train it with a reinforcement learning approach called Direct Preference Optimization.
+And third we use Odds Ratio Preference Optimization which is as well a reinforcement learning approach.

 #### 3.1 Supervised Fine-tuning [Notebook SFT Training](4_Training_1_SFT.ipynb)